shapespark/api/README.md

 [Example archive](examples/cubes.zip)

-The API will accept a `.zip` archive file with the following content:
+The API accepts a `.zip` archive file with the following content:

 + **[any name].fbx** - the geometry and materials (optionally also lights and the camera position).